IPMUCD3/a3net_2025/Hack/README.md

 All the material is available at:
 [this link](https://github.com/cesarjesusvalls/A3NetRingImg)

-contact person: ?
+contact person: Vera Maiboroda

 ## (2) Galaxy Cluster Masses with CNNs
 please follow [this link](https://drive.google.com/drive/folders/1yLN3xN-1EU2HPYcbX68Z8SgLQcs1LpiI?usp=sharing)

 Goal: the paper, notebook, and data set in the link above are for a project that uses a CNN to estimate the mass of a galaxy cluster from x-ray mock observations.
 In this hack, you will first recreate the paper’s results.
 Then you will apply a rotationally invariant CNN, and see if that approach improves the results!

-contact person: ?
+contact person: Leander Thiele

 ## (3) Galaxy redshifts with Decision Trees
 please follow [this link](https://archive.stsci.edu/hello-universe/3d-hst)